 The KU Office of Civil Rights & Title IX has an institutional responsibility to enhance and strengthen diversity and inclusion at the University of Kansas.
-Visit IOA for more information on KU policies, procedures and training opportunities on harassment and discrimination.
-IOA serves as a neutral and unbiased resource for students, faculty, and staff who wish to report an allegation of discrimination, harassment, sexual misconduct, sexual violence and/or retaliation.
+Visit the office website for more information on KU policies, procedures and training opportunities on harassment and discrimination.
+The Office of Civil Rights & Title IX serves as a neutral and unbiased resource for students, faculty and staff who wish to report an allegation of discrimination, harassment, sexual misconduct, sexual violence and/or retaliation.

 The Office of the Vice Chancellor for Research works in coordination with the Office of Civil Rights & Title IX to fulfill funding agency requirements for reporting.